cloudlinux/securechain-java/README.md

 To start using TuxCare SecureChain for Java, follow these steps:

-1. Access our repository of verified libraries or request access to the next levels of defense ([repo](http://nexus-repo.corp.cloudlinux.com/#browse/browse:tuxcare_vetted)).
+1. Access our [repository of verified libraries](http://nexus-repo.corp.cloudlinux.com/#browse/browse:tuxcare_vetted) or [request access](https://tuxcare.com/securechain-for-java/) to the next levels of defense.

 2. Configure your system by the following Quick Start Guide.